FINANCIAL AID RATE62%

-The list of nearby schools has been selected by researching which schools offer similar programs to Moraine Park Technical College.
+The list of schools below have been selected by researching which schools offer similar programs to Moraine Park Technical College.

-- Fox Valley Technical College in Appleton, WI (34 miles away)
+- Fox Valley Technical College in Madison, WI (34 miles away)

-- Lakeshore Technical College in Cleveland, WI (35 miles away)
+- Lakeshore Technical College in Plymouth, WI (35 miles away)

-- Waukesha County Technical College in Pewaukee, WI (50 miles away)
+- Waukesha County Technical College in Eau Claire, WI (50 miles away)

-- Northeast Wisconsin Technical College in Green Bay, WI (53 miles away)
+- Northeast Wisconsin Technical College in Wausau, WI (53 miles away)

-- Milwaukee Area Technical College in Milwaukee, WI (57 miles away)
+- Milwaukee Area Technical College in Wisconsin Rapids, WI (57 miles away)

 Also, you can compare schools by looking through our list of colleges & universities: